jpodgorny/stokes_tables/README.md

 For the black-body illumination and neutral tables, isotropic versions are yet to be added, and the corresponding models below are yet to be constructed.

+WARNING: the black-body reflection tables are still in a testing mode and under a journal peer-review.
+Usage for other than preliminary work is not recommended.

 Several STOKES models, which use the above tables, are provided for convenience.
 These models i) use the emission angle, θ<sub>e</sub>, instead of its cosine, μ<sub>e</sub>, and ii) allow for arbitrary polarisation fraction and